-(5) Measures against the organizational factor $(5)$ The Alpha-Gamma Section will revise the quality assurance plan of nuclear reactor facilities and facilities using nuclear fuel material "Manual of Facilities Testing Fuel Material" and "Work Manual of the Main/Special Facility of PFRF".
+(5) Measures against the organizational factor (5) ) -- ----- ---

+The Alpha-Gamma Section will revise the quality assurance plan of nuclear reactor facilities and facilities using nuclear fuel material "Manual of Facilities Testing Fuel Material" and "Work Manual of the Main/Special Facility of PFRF".
 Thus the Section will establish the system for the management of change, such as the system for deliberation by the council including relevant researchers on the changes and effect on safety, in the event of changing important work process related to operational safety activities.

-6 Measures against the organizational factor 6 The Fukushima Fuels and Materials Department will explore and implement the unification of the system for securing and maintaining safety for ensuring safe and systematic implementation of the decommissioning plan of PFRF which has already been decided, in cooperation with the Fuels and Materials Engineering Division (a fuel high temperature science research group belonging to the Alpha-Gamm Section) group veronging to the rupha dumm beetion).
-(7) Measures against the organizational factor $(7)$ The Alpha-Gamma Section will devise the Manual for the Irradiation Fuel and Material Testing Facilities", a plan for qualification assurance of nuclear reactor facilities and facilities using nuclear fuel material etc., to establish the system to raise the perception of the potential risks and promote activities for improvement (attitude to continuously suspect) and conduct training which includes the study of the accident case of PERF Also the Section will add a document concerning the management of nuclear fuel material to the Work Manual of the Main Facility of PFRF.
-As a result, the Manual will include the provisions on the management standards necessary for storing (safekeeping) and handling the nuclear fuel material (characteristics and condition of the nuclear fuel material characteristics of other included materials etc.) and the management hook as well as establishing the system to use the management book, as wen as establishing the system to use the management information in the organization. (same as the organizational factor
+The Fukushima Fuels and Materials Department will explore and implement the unification of the system for securing and maintaining safety for ensuring safe and systematic implementation of the decommissioning plan of PFRF which has already been decided, in cooperation with the Fuels and Materials Engineering Division (a fuel high temperature science research group belonging to the Alpha-Gamm Section).

+O Measures against the organizational factor O

+The Alpha-Gamma Section will revise the Manual for the Irradiation Fuel and Material Testing Facilities", a plan for qualification assurance of nuclear reactor facilities and facilities using nuclear fuel material etc., to establish the system to raise sensitivity to potential risks and promote activities for improvement (always keep a "questioning attitude"), and conduct training which includes the study of the accident case of PFRF.

+Also, the Section will add a document concerning the management of nuclear fuel material to the Work Manual of the Main Facility of PFRF.
+The Manual will include the provisions on the management standards necessary for storing (safekeeping) and handling the nuclear fuel material (characteristics and condition of the nuclear fuel material, characteristics of other included materials, etc.) and the management book, as well as establishing the system to use the management information in the organization. [ same as the organizational factor 1 ] Measures against the organizational factor $\circledast$

-The Fukushima Fuels and Materials Department will in cooperation with the Safety and Nuclear Security Administration Department revise the Manual for the Irradiation Fuel and Material Testing Facilities", a plan for qualification assurance of nuclear reactor facilities and facilities using nuclear fuel material etc. As a result, for reflecting the knowledge gained from other facilities in the operational safety activities as prevention measures, there will be well-developed systems to obtain overseas and domestic information related to safety management of facilities and reflect it to the operational safety activities.
+The Fukushima Fuels and Materials Department will in cooperation with the Safety and Nuclear Security Administration Department revise the Manual for the Irradiation Fuel and Material Testing Facilities", a plan for qualification assurance of nuclear reactor facilities and facilities using nuclear fuel material etc. In order to reflect the information of the operational safety activities of other facilities in the prevention measures, welldeveloped systems will be established to obtain overseas and domestic information related to safety management of facilities and reflect it in the operational safety activities.
 Also, the Department will strive to improve the facility management appropriately.

-The Oarai Research and Development Center will in cooperation with the Safety and Nuclear Security Administration Department organize the system for information sharing among the relevant sections and departments of information useful for safety management, and establish the system to reflect the information in the improvement of the management of the facilities appropriately.
+The Oarai Research and Development Center will in cooperation with the Safety and Nuclear Security Administration Department organize the system for sharing information useful for safety management among relevant sections and departments and establish the system to reflect the information in the improvement of the appropriate facility management.